arkency/posts/posts/2015-03-12-exploring-gregs-event-store-part-2.md

 }
 ```

 You can notice here couple interesting things.
-You get here all basic information about stream like id, author, update date and unique uri.
+You get here all basic information about the stream like id, author, update date and unique uri.
 The stream is also pageable.
 You get links to pages.
 You also don’t get information about events, only links to each event.
-If you want to get events details you have to go over each entry and follow link.
+If you want to get event's details you have to go over each entry and follow link.
 In my case It will be:

 ```
 curl 'http://127.0.0.1:2113/streams/helloworld/1' -H 'Accept: application/json'